Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Introduction

-The Bgolearn package, first released as open-source software in 2022, has been downloaded more than 110{,}000 times worldwide \cite{bgolearn-downloads}.
-It has been successfully applied to a broad range of materials discovery problems, including lead-free solder alloy optimization~\cite{cao2024active}, nanozyme system design~\cite{li2025optimize,li2025machine}, magnesium alloy development~\cite{zhang2025accelerated}, electromagnetic metamaterials design~\cite{liu2025bayesian}, foam agent formulation~\cite{wang2025active}, acidic oxygen evolution reaction (OER) catalyst discovery~\cite{cao2025spatial}, and self-driving characterization laboratory platforms~\cite{li2025self}.
-Bgolearn is fully open-source, extensively documented, and supported by comprehensive tutorials and examples.
-Its modular architecture enables flexible customization and seamless integration into diverse research workflows.
-By democratizing access to state-of-the-art Bayesian optimization techniques, Bgolearn establishes a new benchmark for data-efficient materials discovery, with the potential to accelerate innovation across metals, functional materials, and engineering systems.
-Through several years of continuous development and refinement, we have built a robust, user-oriented ecosystem that provides a systematic and guided introduction to BO-driven experimentation.
-In the following sections, we first review representative Bgolearn applications reported in recent literatures, then describe the framework’s design principles and implementation.
-We subsequently present comprehensive benchmarking studies and real-world materials discovery case studies to demonstrate the capabilities of Bgolearn.
-Detailed mathematical formulations, together with the corresponding code implementations, are provided in the Methods section and the Appendix.
+Since its first open-source release in 2022, Bgolearn has been downloaded more than 125{,}000 times worldwide \cite{bgolearn-downloads} and applied to a broad range of materials optimization problems, including lead-free solder alloy design~\cite{cao2024active}, nanozyme optimization~\cite{li2025optimize,li2025machine}, magnesium alloy development~\cite{zhang2025accelerated}, electromagnetic metamaterials design~\cite{liu2025bayesian}, foam-agent formulation~\cite{wang2025active}, acidic oxygen evolution reaction (OER) catalyst discovery~\cite{cao2025spatial}, and self-driving characterization platforms~\cite{li2025self}.
+These studies demonstrate the growing need for BO infrastructures that are not only algorithmically robust, but also practical for day-to-day experimental and computational materials workflows.
+In the following sections, we first summarize representative applications of Bgolearn and then describe the framework architecture, implementation, and benchmarking results.
+We further demonstrate its performance through real-world materials-discovery case studies.
+Detailed mathematical formulations and implementation details are provided in the Methods section and Supporting Materials.